 Step 1 – The Bonvoy Homepage

-Fill in the search parameters in the usual way but just be sure to place a checkmark in the box labeled “Use Points/Certificates” before you action the search.
+Log in and fill in the search parameters on the homepage in the usual way, but just be sure to place a checkmark in the box labeled “Use Points/Certificates” before you launch the search.

 Step 2 – Select An Appropriate Property

 From the list of hotel options that are now presented…